Kick-start your career with an Internationally recognised qualification in Aircraft Maintenance Engineering.

 Our diploma courses are European Aviation Safety Agency (EASA) accredited and the first step in your journey to a career as a Licensed Aircraft Maintenance Engineer (LAME).
 An EASA Certificate is highly regarded by airlines and Maintenance Repair Organisations (MROs) all over the world.

 We provide training specialisation to suit your personality and career goals.
 You can choose to specialise in either Mechanical or Avionics or complete both for a double diploma.
-By studying either of these courses, your on the job requirement to achieve your licence is reduced from a minimum of 5 years to a minimum of only 2 years.
+By studying either of these courses, your on the job requirement to achieve your licence is reduced from a minimum of 5 years to a minimum of 2 years.

 Learn and practise important hands-on skills in our world-class hangar, which features a comprehensive range of aircraft.